Categories

 I don’t know what!

-As for me, I will do what I know I must do: I will try hard, very hard not to approach the girls anymore, so as to please you.
+As for me, I will do what I can, what I know I must do: I will try hard, very hard not to approach the girls anymore, so as not to fall into sin.

-I will stay well away from them all…
+I will keep myself well away from them!

 But how long will I be able to do so, Lord?